10 Key Email Metrics That You Should Be Measuring and Tracking

 Was the call to action in your email directing them to a specific product on your site?
 If so, did they convert and buy this product?

 Measuring conversion rates helps you to judge if the engaging content in your email (that compelled your subscribers to click) is matched by the experience on your website.

+Conversion rate is a crucial eCommerce metric.
 If you find you’re driving a large number of people through to your site—but they aren’t converting—consider what you can improve to ease them towards purchase.

 Look to the big eCommerce players like Amazon for lessons in how to improve customer experience and remove conversion blockers.